On rates of convergence in the Curie-Weiss-Potts model with external field: Introduction

 Since $N- n \, x \in {\mathcal M}$, the implicit definition of $T$ and $V$ presents a partition into a vector in (the subspace spanned by) $u$ and $u^{\bot}$.
-The main interest is the limiting behaviour of $T$.
+The main interest is the limiting behavior of $T$.
 The new scaling of $W$ is given by

 and its possible limit we observe is reminiscent to \cite{Ellis/Newman:1978}, see also \cite{CosteniucEllis:2007}.
 The following theorem gives a Kolmogorov bound for Theorem 3.7 in \cite{Gandolfo:2010}.